gripableteam/gripable-play-unity-docs/source/index.html.md

 }
 ```

-> GetGripData returns an object containing data from the grip sensor.
+> Returns an object containing data from the grip sensor.

 ```csharp
 GripData gripData = gripablePlay.GetGripData();
 ```

-GetGripData returns a GripData object containing data from the grip sensor, including the grip force and a timestamp.
+Returns a <code>GripData</code> object containing data from the grip sensor, including the grip force and timestamp.

 ### Return Values

 Returns | Description
 ------- | -----------
-gripData | Returns an object containg the grip data
+<code>GripData</code> | Object containing the grip data
-empty GripData | Returns an empty GripData object if not subscribed or not initialised
+empty </code>GripData</code> | Empty GripData object if not subscribed or not initialised

 <aside class="warning">The <code>CenterOfPressure</code> attribute of <code>GripData</code> is currently not used and will be implemented in future releases.</aside>